microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 # Resource Processor (VMSS)

+Resource Processor is the Azure TRE component automating [Porter](https://porter.sh) bundle deployments.
+It hosts Porter and its dependencies.

 ## Build and run the container

 1. Navigate to `resource_processor/` folder and run `docker build` command: